SummaryRead the full fact sheet

 A local doctor or specialist should conduct a full assessment.
 Cognitive Dementia and Memory Service (CDAMS) clinics are available throughout Victoria to assist in diagnosis.

-If the person will not go to a doctor, or the doctor is unwilling to take your concerns seriously, seek advice on how to deal with this from Alzheimer's Australia Vic.
+If the person will not go to a doctor, or the doctor is unwilling to take your concerns seriously, seek advice on how to deal with this from Dementia Australia.

 Conditions that cause symptoms similar to dementia

 A number of conditions have symptoms similar to those of dementia.
 In many cases, treatment of these conditions means that the symptoms will often disappear.
 These conditions include:

 - medication clashes or overmedication